Francis Malone: Priesthood

-In 1985, the diocese assigned Malone as pastor of Mary of the Mount Parish in Horseshoe Bend, Arkansas and St. Michael Parish in Cherokee Village, Arckansas.
+In 1985, the diocese assigned Malone as pastor of Mary of the Mount Parish in Horseshoe Bend, Arkansas and St. Michael Parish in Cherokee Village, Arkansas.
 In 1987, Malone entered the Catholic University of America in Washington, D.C., where he received a Licentiate of Canon Law in 1989.
 After returning to Little Rock, he was named moderator of Cursillo and rector of the Cathedral of St. Andrew in that city.

 In 1990, Bishop Andrew McDonald appointed Malone as chancellor and vice officialis.
 He left the cathedral in 1996 to become pastor of Immaculate Conception and St. Anne Parishes in North Little Rock.
 After five years at these two parishes, the diocese assigned him as pastor of Christ the King Parish in Little Rock.

 Bishop of Shreveport

 Pope Francis appointed Malone to become the third bishop of Shreveport on November 19, 2019.
 On January 28, 2020, Malone was consecrated as a bishop at the Shreveport Convention Center in Shreveport, Louisiana.
 Archbishop Gregory M. Aymond served as the principal consecrator.
 Bishops Anthony B. Taylor and Michael G. Duca served as co-consecrators.

 In 2023, Malone gave his support to the canonization cause for the Shreveport Martyrs.
 They were five French missionary priests who traveled to Shreveport in 1873 to aid the sick during a yellow fever epidemic.
 All five men died of yellow fever.

+On September 15, 2026, Pope Leo XIV accepted Malone's resignation as Bishop of Shreveport, having reached the customary retirement age of 75.